SlimIO/Governance/docs/get_started.md

 > Note: for more information on agent.json fields, check [Agent configuration](https://github.com/SlimIO/Agent#agent-configuration)

-If you want to add as disabled by default use the `-d` option.
+If you want to add a disabled addon by default, use the -d option.

 ```bash
 $ slimio add -d cpu-addon